goalsgame/ueimporter/README.md

-When we are ready to upgrade to `4.27.1` we switch back to `vendor-unreal-engine`, download [4.27.1-release.tar.gz](https://github.com/EpicGames/UnrealEngine/releases/tag/4.27.1-release), clone/fetch the main [UnrealEngine GitHub repo](https://github.com/EpicGames/UnrealEngine) and use `ueimporter` to replicate all changes to your Plastic workspace.
+When we are ready to upgrade to `4.27.1` we switch back to `vendor-unreal-engine`, download [4.27.1-release.tar.gz](https://github.com/EpicGames/UnrealEngine/releases/tag/4.27.1-release), clone/fetch the main [UnrealEngine GitHub repo](https://github.com/EpicGames/UnrealEngine) and use UEIMPORTER to replicate all changes to your Plastic workspace.
 Review the result in Plastics UI and check in the result.
 See [Usage](#usage) for a more detailed description.

 Now, we create a branch called `upgrade-ue-4.27.1`, and we merge with the `4.27.1` release